plone/documentation/docs/glossary.md

     The product of running the package `@plone/generator-volto`, resulting in a customizable instance of Volto.

 Add-on (Volto)
-    A JavaScript package that integrates with Volto's configuration registry and is able to enhance, extend, and customize it.
+    A JavaScript package that integrakmkmkmktes with Volto's configuration registry and is able to enhance, extend, and customize it.

 Add-on configuration loader (Volto)
     A function with signature `config => config`.